Workbox’s COVID Safety Promise. Read Here.

 We are definitely living in uncertain times.
 Some people are worried about contracting or spreading the virus, others are unemployed, and nobody seems to have solid answers about what will come of all of this.
 But, if you can reframe your thoughts, it can make a world of difference.

 Take introverts, for example.
-Many people are using the situation as an excuse to avoid meetings, seminars, and other social interactions — they’re using this as a time to increase productivity and reach personal goals they didn’t previously have time for.
-If you shift your beliefs, you can become more comfortable with the situation.
+Many people are using the situation as an excuse to avoid meetings, seminars, and other social interactions—they’re using this as a time to increase productivity and reach personal goals they didn’t previously have time for.

 While some people are panicking over the idea that we will never go back to normal, Sonya Renee Taylor has another take on it.